 - Q Why would a person need a red blood cell transfusion?

-- Q What are blood conservation strategies?
+- Q What are leukocyte-reduced blood transfusions?

 - Q Which blood component is used in blood transfusion?